brannerchinese/chat_server/README.md

 ### Currently not working

  * Although each client can communicate independently with the single server, they cannot communicate with each other.
 An effort is made in `server2.py`, `client2.py` to allow different clients to communicate by way of the server, but it is not working now.
+There seem to be two problems:

+   * checking constantly for input and printing output whenever it arrives need to be separate somehow, so that they can appear to take place simultaneously;
+   * in `server2.py` and `client2.py`, for some reason messages did not go to the clients I expected them to go to — they went to the client that originally sent the messages.

 ### Next